 Also, the third cake was wound quite differently than the other two so I ended up rolling half of it into a ball, cutting, and working through that ball first to maintain the same striping pattern.

 The wrap turned out even fancier and even more beautiful than I imagined!
-My plan was to make something I could wrap myself in around the house as the evenings get cooler, but it is so lovely I think I will end up wearing it out.
+My plan was to make something I could wrap myself in as the evenings get cooler, but it is so lovely I think I will end up wearing it out.